umbraco/UmbracoDocs/11/umbraco-cms/extending/filesystemproviders/azure-blob-storage.md

 Before you begin, you need to install the `Umbraco.StorageProviders.AzureBlob` and the `Umbraco.StorageProviders.AzureBlob.ImageSharp` NuGet packages.
 There are two approaches to installing the packages:

-1. Use your favorite IDE and open up the NuGet Package Manager to search and install the packages
+1. Use your favorite Integrated Development Environment (IDE) and open up the NuGet Package Manager to search and install the packages
 2. Use the command line to install the packages

 ### Installing through command line